 - Raft slab footings are dug into the ground, have more perimeter stiffness and more tolerance to poor ground conditions than waffle slabs.

 - When turf and gardens are placed around waffle slabs, water can easily flow under the slab – that’s bad!

 - Poor site drainage is easily disguised.
-Even if the ground surface looks like it grades away from a waffle slab, builders often use sand fill to bring up ground levels before turfing.
-Sand is porous and allows water to flow up to and then under a waffle slab.
+Even if the ground surface looks like it grades away from a waffle slab, builders often use sand and rocks around a house to bring up ground surface levels.
+Sand and rocks are porous and allow water to flow under a waffle slab.
 This is a major cause of slab heave in waffle slabs.

 Are Waffle Slabs Legal

 Waffle slabs are legal and are their design is covered by AS2870 so engineers are entitled to specify them.
 However, their use comes with a lot of provisions that relate to site drainage that must be observed for the life of the building.

 Your best protection is to read the engineers plans and observe the rules.
 If you haven’t built yet, find out what the rules are and whether they will restrict your plans for gardens, trees, lawns and swimming pools.

 Waffle Slabs Need Better Drainage

 Waffle slabs are a lot less tolerant of poor drainage: